-Working in batches as necessary, add cooking oil and venison to a large skillet over medium-high heat and sear venison on all sides until a brown crust forms.
+Working in batches as necessary, heat oil in a large skillet over medium-high heat and sear venison on all sides until a brown crust forms.
 Remove from skillet and set aside.

-Add additional oil if needed and saute the onions and mushrooms in the skillet until tender and onions begin to brown.
+Add additional oil if needed, drop the temperature to medium heat and saute the onions and mushrooms in the skillet until tender and onions begin to brown.
 Add minced garlic and cook for an additional 2 minutes, or until fragrant.

 Remove onions, mushrooms, and garlic from the skillet and deglaze with ½ cup of beef stock.
 Whisk and scrape the bottom of the pan to incorporate all of the burnt on fond into the liquid.
 Pour off and reserve deglazing liquid with venison and vegetables.